On rigidity of toric varieties arising from bipartite graphs: Introduction

+\begin{thmn}[\ref{4tuplenonrigid}] Let $G \subseteq K_{m,n}$ be a connected bipartite graph.
+Assume that the edge cone $\sigma_G$ admits a three-dimensional non-simplicial face.
+Then $\TV(G)$ is not rigid. \end{thmn}

-Lastly, as an application to the general investigation of the rigidity of $\TV(G)$ in \hyperref[generalch]{Section \ref*{generalch}}, we present the characterization of rigid bipartite graphs with exactly one two-sided first independent set in \hyperref[onetwosided]{Theorem \ref*{onetwosided}}.
-We denote the disjoint sets of a bipartite graph by $U_1$ and $U_2$.
-We first consider the connected bipartite graphs $G \subset K_{m,n}$ where we remove all the edges between two vertex sets $\emptyset \neq C_1\subsetneq U_1$ and $\emptyset \neq C_2 \subsetneq U_2$.
-For the case where $|C_1|=1$ and $|C_2|=1$, we recover the result in \cite{herzog2015} without the assumption of $m=n$.
-In particular, we give an alternative proof the rigidity of the toric variety $\TV(K_{m,n})$ in terms of graphs.
-This is the classical result of the rigidity of the cone of the Segre embedding $\mathbb{P}^m \times \mathbb{P}^n \hookrightarrow \mathbb{P}^{(m+1)(n+1)-1} $. \\
+As an application to the general investigation of the rigidity of $\TV(G)$ in \hyperref[generalch]{Section \ref*{generalch}}, we present the characterization of rigid affine toric varieties $\TV(G)$, where $G$ has exactly one two-sided first independent set $C=C_1 \sqcup C_2$.
+In other words, we consider the connected bipartite graphs $G \subset K_{m,n}$ where we remove all the edges between two vertex sets $\emptyset \neq C_1\subsetneq U_1$ and $\emptyset \neq C_2 \subsetneq U_2$.
+Here, $U_1$ and $U_2$ denote the disjoint sets of the bipartite graph $G$.
+For the case where $|C_1|=1$ and $|C_2|=1$, we recover the result in [\cite{herzog2015}~Proposition 7.1] without the assumption of $m=n$.